 Sra.
 Colina loves her 2nd grade immersion class because “they are on the edge of fantasy and reality, you need to take advantage of this age and encourage exploration.”
 She encourages this imaginative exploration through rotating activity centers for the kids.
 Sra.
 Colina knows from her experience that, no matter how rowdy the children are, they enjoy and respond best to creative structure in the classroom.

 3rd Grade Immersion / 4th Science

 On September 20 2017, Maestra Mendoza left her classroom to try and contact her family in Puerto Rico, which had just been devastated by Hurricane Maria.
 Not having any luck and close to tears she returned to the classroom, sat down and let heave a sigh.
-Connecting her sigh with the the recent natural disaster, a brown-haired boy in the third row immediately slammed his book and proclaimed, “That’s it, time for me to pray.”
+Connecting her sigh with the the recent natural disaster, a blond boy in the third row immediately slammed his book and proclaimed, “That’s it, time for me to pray.”

 This moment gave birth to the school’s hurricane relief effort and launched the third-grade class’s pen-pal program with her sister’s school in Puerto Rico.
 In one letter exchange, a student proudly wrote his pen-pal that his teacher was teaching them “Puerto Rican Spanish.”
 Relationships like these have strengthened her students’ awareness not only of Spanish, but of the lives of children like themselves in other parts of the world.